ICME2025sub/MAG/README.md

 ## Contact

-For questions, suggestions, or further discussions, please contact us at: `your_email@example.com`
+For questions, suggestions, or further discussions, please contact us at: `anonymous user(coming soon)`

 ---